The HyperTexts

 Shouldn't Christians do what Jesus would have done?
 Jesus reserved most of his

-criticism for the people in power who lacked compassion and a sense of justice,
+criticism for people who lacked compassion and a sense of justice,

 calling them self-righteous and hypocritical.
 But he commended the Good Samaritan for acting with